 When two lions fight to get control of the heard, given an even and predictable arena for the fight.
-The bigger, stronger and more resourceful lion will always win.
-You have probably seen this on tv more than once in one of BBC and Attenborough’s nature shows.
+The bigger, stronger, and more resourceful lion will always win.
+You have seen this on tv more than once in one of BBC and Attenborough’s nature shows.
 It is the same for a company.
-If a smaller company tries to go head to head with a company that possesses more resources on an even and predictable battleground, they will lose 99 out of 100 times.
+If a smaller company tries to go head-to-head with a company that possesses more resources on an even and predictable battleground, they will lose 99 out of 100 times.

-- Of course one can make an argument that for a company lacking in marketing, sales or technological competence, any system will be better than no system.
+- Of course, one can make an argument that for a company lacking in marketing, sales or technological competence, any system will be better than no system.
 This is not really the case.
-This company must, first of all, create the necessary plans or invest in someone to create these plans.
-If not, anyone system bought and implemented in day to day operations, will create a vast amount of white noise, inside and outside the organization.
-And the company will take a hit in its projected RoI.
+This company must, first, create the necessary plans or invest in someone to create these plans.
+If not, anyone system bought and implemented in day-to-day operations, will create a vast amount of white noise, inside and outside the organization.
+And the company will take a hit in its projected ROI.

 - To really hammer this point home.
-Every system is designed to handle a specified branch, market, segment or industry.
-A lesser-known fact is that each and every system is developed and designed to utilize different strengths.
+Every system is designed to handle a specified branch, market, segment, or industry.
+A lesser-known fact is that every system is developed and designed to utilize different strengths.
 Knowing which strength to utilize in which segment and industry.
 It is therefore essential when choosing what type of technology to invest in.